GLOBAL MARKETS-Shares, euro rise after Bernanke speech

 "The timing is a little bit iffy, but he didn't come out of the box saying that there has been substantial and sustainable improvement in the economy.
 Because he didn't do that, I think it's just a matter of time," Canally said.

-Investors have hoped that more monetary easing would revive economic growth and support demand for oil, for example.
+Investors have hoped that more monetary easing would spur economic growth and support demand for oil, for example.

 * Wall Street closes lower as Apple losses offset gains in energy and finance sectors